Biography | Studio | Archive | Creative Legacy

 Elisabeth Frink was 11 years old when she first encountered Dorset.
 Having escaped Dunkirk in 1940, Frink’s fathers next posting was Kingston, in Dorset.
 Frink lived with her family in the village exploring the Purbeck coastline, including Kimmeridge and Dancing Ledge.
 From Kingston itself she could look down onto the ruins of Corfe Castle, which embedded itself into her mind.
 The son of the family they lived with during this stationing was an artist and conscientious objector.
 In many ways, Roddy Fenwick-Owens opened the door for Frink and her artistic style.
 He encouraged her to forget her inhibitions and make completely original art.
 His mentorship combined with the events of the time resulted in ink drawings, foreshadowing her ‘apocalyptic’ style, which would emerge in her later works.

-In Stephen Gardiner’s biography of Frink, he recalls that as far back as 1961, Frink wanted to return to Dorset in some capacity.
-In 1976 the lease at Buckingham Gate was going to coming to an end, this house had always been seen as temporary while Frink and Alex established their life together.
-Frink’s friends the film actress Dorothy Phelan (Dorethy Bromiley) and her husband Brian, lived near Sherborne, Dorset and their cottage was used as a base for house hunting at weekends.
+In Stephen Gardiner’s biography of Frink, he recalls that as far back as 1961 Frink wanted to return to Dorset in some capacity.
+In 1976 the lease at Buckingham Gate was coming to an end, this house had always been seen as temporary while Frink and Alex established their life together.
+Frink’s friends, the film actress Dorothy Phelan (Dorethy Bromiley) and her husband Brian, lived near Sherborne, Dorset, and their cottage was used as a base for house hunting at weekends.
 One such weekend when driving down the northern slope of Bulbarrow Hill, Frink and her husband Alex found themselves in Woolland.
-Here they found Woolland House which was a ‘converted stable building around a courtyard which backed on to the lane, a gloomy neglected, decidedly mysterious place overlooking an extensive overgrown garden’.
+Here they found Woolland House which was a ‘converted stable building around a courtyard which backed onto the lane, a gloomy neglected, decidedly mysterious place overlooking an extensive overgrown garden’.

-She was enthralled by its location surrounded by expansive land Woolland also had ease of access to London, which made it work for both Frink and Alex.
-Wolland was less than an hour’s drive from Corfe Castle which had captured her imagination as a child, as well as other places which featured in her childhood.
+She was enthralled by its location.
+Surrounded by expansive land, Woolland also had ease of access to London, which made it work for both Frink and Alex.
+Wolland was less than an hour’s drive from Corfe Castle which had captured her imagination as a child, as well as other places that featured in her childhood.

-Although, Frink was not a practising Christian she was a humanist and the ancient landscape surrounding Woolland was also a factor in its appeal.
+Although Frink was not a practicing Christian, she was a humanist and the ancient landscape surrounding Woolland was also a factor in its appeal.
 In a documentary with Peter Shaffer and Perter Levi, Frink discusses the significance of lay lines.
 Bulbarrow which sits above Woolland is part of a connection of lay lines, (ancient paths which connect ancient buildings of significance.
 For example, Stonehenge).
 She that “I happen to believe in lay lines they affect people very deeply”.
 She was told by a Feng Shui master that Woolland spiritually was a very good place.